loks0n/appwrite-function-utils/README.md

 # Appwrite Function Utils

-This repository contains a set of utility functions that can be used to build your Appwrite functions.
+This repository contains a set of utilities for Appwrite functions.

 ## Installation